esmerek/terrific-zebra-dadb5/content/pages/blog/art-of-modern-work.md

 date: '2020-01-01'
 excerpt: >-
   Technology, society and organizations have changed increasingly fast over the past few years - and so has the way we work.
-How can we respond today to these changes in a future-proof way?
+We need to respond to these changes in a future-proof way today.
 ---
 ### Why Modern Work